 The following specifications list will serve as a general outline for successful completion of the project.
 These items may be modified or removed as deemed necessary by the group, and additional specifications may be added if time permits.

 Physical Characteristics and Operation

+The first set of specifications deals with physical limitations of the mechanical aspects of the device.

 Overall dimensions should not far exceed 20” x 20” x 2”